 - Some customers don’t agree with some theory

 Generational Marketing has its own merits and demerits.
-It is not the best tool neither the worst tool to rely on business marketing.
+It is not the best tool or the worst tool to rely on for business marketing.
 Creating content for various generations or generational marketing is not easy considering the fact of their extreme difference in ideas and values.

-But constant growing channels and generations flexibility towards them, you will be able to create content that helps your business to create a better association with the customers.
+But with constant growing channels and generations’ flexibility towards them, you will be able to create content that helps your business to create a better association with the customers.